-- Any students found to be in possession of an offensive weapon will be removed from the College immediately and where necessary, the Police will be involved.
+- Not be in possession of an offensive weapon.
+You will be removed from the College immediately and where necessary, the Police will be involved.

-- Dress appropriately for College which also means not wearing offensive slogans on your clothing.
-Wear appropriate uniform and Personal Protective Equipment, where advised.
+- Dress appropriately for College, which also means not wearing offensive slogans on your clothing.
+You must wear appropriate uniform and Personal Protective Equipment, where advised.

 - Avoid damaging the reputation of the College when off campus with inappropriate language, excessive noise and over exuberant behaviour.